-Read our policy on fee-paying courses offering advice to potential applicants.
+Read our policy on fee-paying courses which offer advice to potential applicants with a view to facilitating entry.

 About the course